 Change of Ownership Form

-- Submit this form 14 days prior the date the facility closes or surrenders their license to conduct business in the state of Minnesota.
+- Submit this form 14 days prior to the date the facility closes or will no longer conduct business in Minnesota.

-A change of ownership requires a change of ownership application to be submitted to the Board 30 days prior to the effective date of the change.
-The application is available on the Board’s website.
+- A change of ownership requires a change of ownership application to be submitted to the Board 30 days prior to the effective date of the change.
 A new license is not issued for the change and there is not a fee.

 The following are some examples of ownership changes that require you to report a change of ownership.